Common name: Forest Red Gum, Buringoa (D'harawal)

 Description: Tree to 50 m high; bark smooth, white or grey, shedding in large plates or flakes.

-Juvenile leaves disjunct, broad-lanceolate to ovate, glossy green.
+Juvenile leaves disjunct, broad-lanceolate to ovate, dull blue-green or green.

 Adult leaves disjunct, narrow-lanceolate or lanceolate, 10–20 cm long, 1–3 cm wide, green, dull, concolorous.
 Umbellasters 7- to rarely 11-flowered; peduncle narrowly flattened or angular, 7–25 mm long; pedicels terete, 3–10 mm long.
 Buds cylindrical or fusiform, 10–20 mm long, 4–8 mm diam., scar present; calyptra conical or elongate acute, longer than and as wide as hypanthium.